 - We are using cell models of infection to reduce and replace the use of animals in infection research as part of our commitment to the 3R agenda.

 Matthew heads the Hepatology Research Group, who carry out a range of clinical and research projects here at Plymouth.
-This focuses on protection from hepatitis C virus infection (Matthew Cramp); lipid metabolism and the pathogenesis and treatment of non-alcoholic steatohepatitis (David Sheridan); alcoholic hepatitis (Ashwin Dhanda); and molecular virology of hepatitis viruses (Dan Felmlee).
+This focuses on protection from hepatitis C virus infection (Matthew Cramp); lipid metabolism and the pathogenesis and treatment of non-alcoholic steatohepatitis (David Sheridan); immune dysfunction and biomarkers of outcome in alcohol-related liver disease (Ashwin Dhanda); and molecular virology of hepatitis viruses (Dan Felmlee).

 Molecular mechanisms of lung macrophage functions